Skip to main content

 • Cash flow exposure to the government client.

-Industry-wide arrears periods are real and recent.
+Ghana News Agency has reported road-sector arrears in the tens of billions of cedis, certificates unpaid since 2018, and most contractors inactive while still holding their sites.
 The contractors who survive the wait are the ones with the strongest operating evidence to protect their forecasted cash position and accelerate undisputed certs.

 • Public scrutiny, audit risk, parliamentary review.